dashingsoft/pyarmor/docs/questions.rst

 Check this patched `.spec` and change options in this `.spec` file, make sure the final bundle could work.

+Also refer to :ref:`repack pyinstaller bundle with obfuscated scripts`, make sure it works by this way.

 No module name pytransform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 If report this error as running command `pyarmor pack`: